MAZterXP/testwolf/README.md

 - Automap tracing has been improved to cut off visibility at unopened doors.
 This improvement reduces automap errors where visibility would "seep through" areas that the player hasn't explored yet but has already been "seen" by the ray-casting engine, which is caused by precision errors when checking for wall collisions.
 This issue also affects other source ports and derivative games that rely on the ray-casting engine for automapping, such as ECWolf and the DOS version of Super 3-D Noah's Ark.
 (The actual precision errors are left untouched because fixing them may affect the speed and determinism of the renderer and may cause subtle differences in gameplay.)
 - Now marks previously-seen stationary enemies on the map if they are the only ones left and you have seen all of them (only on "Show hints if clear" automap mode or higher, renamed from "Show secrets if clear").
 The rationale for this is that the automap is supposed to help the player determine where enemies may still be hiding, and if these stationary enemies were seen but never alerted, they should obviously remain where they are.
 If they are not marked (and the map is already mostly explored), then the player is forced to explore every part of the level again, which just wastes time and adds to frustration.
 However, if there are any moving enemies left (aside from ghosts), no enemy positions will be marked unless the player sees them directly, because their positions _should_ be uncertain to the player.
 - Fixed modern-controls bug where items can still be picked up even when they are made inaccessible by pushing a secret wall on top of them.
 This bug did not affect the MPU-only version because the spotvis algorithm was modified only in the modern-controls version (to support showing walls on the automap).
 - Fixed a classic bug where pushwall spots reactivate when another pushwall is pushed into its place and the user saves and reloads the game.
-To reenable the previous behavior, use new COMP flag 32.
+To re-enable the previous behavior, use new COMP flag 32.
 - Fixed so that the OPL2 device is cleaned up twice on system exit.
 The vanilla EXEs were actually doing this second clean-up in the main game code, but it does not respect the "noal" option, so it was #ifdef-ed out for safety.
 But then I later noticed that not cleaning up twice caused the game to sometimes not detect the OPL2 properly on the next startup, so I reimplemented it with proper support for "noal".
 This might be a DOSBox-only thing, but I'm not taking chances.
 - Fixed a classic bug that causes sounds to get cut off at the last segment (which sometimes even causes lower-priority digitized sounds to never play again).
 - Fixed a classic bug where the engine tries (and fails) to play back both digitized and non-digitized PC Speaker sounds simultaneously.
 What for?
 See the next fix. ;)
 - If no Disney Sound Source is present (or if the "noss" command-line parameter is supplied), its menu option is now replaced with the glorious PC Speaker option.
-For DOSBox users, it is recommended to set the volume of the emulated PC Speaker device to 40 (or below) using the DOSBox command line "MIXER SPKR 40" for proper loudness relative to the emulated SB and FM devices.
+For DOSBox users, it is recommended to set the volume of the emulated PC Speaker device to 40 (or below) using the DOSBox command line "mixer spkr 40" for proper loudness relative to the emulated SB and FM devices.
 - Door sound effects now revert to their non-digitized counterparts when playing on PC Speaker because the samples are too noisy and unintelligible (and play very often in a level); hopefully this makes PC Speaker digitized sound much more tolerable.

 1.42 (2021-10-29)